The First Nationally Accredited Law Enforcement Agency in Kansas

 The Riley County Police Department strives daily to meet the state-of-the-art standards outlined by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 The voluntary process to maintain accreditation is a highly-prized recognition of law enforcement professional excellence.
-The Department earned its initial accreditation from CALEA in 1991becoming the 1st Nationally Accredited Law Enforcement Agency in Kansas and the 168th agency in the United States.
+The Department earned its initial accreditation from CALEA in 1991becoming the first Nationally Accredited Law Enforcement Agency in Kansas and the 168th agency in the United States.
 The Department has maintained its accredited status during on-site assessments conducted in 1996, 2001, 2004, 2006, 2009, 2012, 2016, and again in 2020.

 The following awards have been attained by the Riley County Police Department: